-The amendment also addresses home builders.
+Owner Builders

 The Act currently allows home owners to do building work on their home by obtaining an owner-builder permit from Fair Trading.

 The owner-builder provisions are being reformed to help ensure that the permit system is not being used inappropriately for commercial reasons as a means of circumventing the licensing requirements.
 These reforms will also help manage health and safety risks associated with owner-builder work.

-Currently owner-builders are only permitted to undertake work relating to a single dwelling or a dual occupancy.
+Currently, owner-builders are only permitted to undertake work relating to a single dwelling or a dual occupancy.
 There are concerns that some commercially orientated, unlicensed people may be using the permit system in order to undertake dual occupancy work on land with a view to subdividing the land and on-selling it at a profit.

 The owner-builder permit system is not intended for such commercial development work.

 Owner-builders will not be able to obtain a permit for work on a dual occupancy unless the commissioner is satisfied that special circumstances exist, such as where a family could demonstrate legitimate non-commercial reasons for the work or where refusing the permit could cause family hardship.

+Home Warranty Insurance

 Mandatory home warranty insurance is a key consumer protection mechanism in the legislation.

 Home warranty insurance is a form of last resort cover for home owners in the event a builder is unable to complete or rectify work due to insolvency, death, disappearance or due to certain licence suspensions.

-While owner-builders are currently required to take out home warranty insurance, the bill makes them ineligible to obtain home warranty insurance under the statutory scheme before onselling their home.
+While owner-builders are currently required to take out home warranty insurance, the bill makes them ineligible to obtain home warranty insurance under the statutory scheme before on-selling their home.

 This is to focus home warranty insurance on the licensed building sector, and to make a clear distinction between homes that are built by qualified licensed builders and those built by owner-builders.

-To safeguard subsequent purchasers of properties, contracts for the sale of all properties on which owner-builder work has been carried out in the last six years will be required to include a consumer warning that the work has been undertaken by an owner-builder and that the owner-builder is not providing statutory insurance.
+To safeguard subsequent purchasers of properties, contracts for the sale of all properties on which work by an owner-builder has been carried out in the last six years will be required to include a consumer warning that the work has been undertaken by an owner-builder and that the owner-builder is not providing statutory insurance.

 This reform does not preclude private insurers from entering the market and offering insurance to owner-builders which they can attach to the contract for the benefit of the subsequent purchaser.

-In order to combat the use of false insurance certificates, the bill provides for a public register of certificates of insurance to be made available to a home owner or potential purchaser of property.
+In order to combat the use of false insurance certificates, the bill provides for a public register of certificates of insurance to be made available to home owners and potential purchasers of property.

-The bill will also clarify a number of the home warranty insurance requirements in the Act, including clarifying the definition of "disappeared" for the purposes of insurance claims as meaning a licensee or owner-builder "cannot be found in Australia".
+The bill will also clarify a number of the home warranty insurance requirements in the Act, including clarifying the definition of "disappeared" for the purposes of insurance claims, as meaning a licensee or owner-builder "cannot be found in Australia".
 This responds to a 2011 District Court ruling that interpreted this as meaning "could not be found in New South Wales".

 The new definition will not apply to any finalised claims or litigation, or any proceedings commenced or claims made before the commencement of the legislation.
-This amendment bill also addresses a number of licensing issues.
-This bill enforces the Act's consumer protection objectives by refining the current system of licensing under the Act to ensure that consumers are contracting with fit and proper people with appropriate knowledge and skills, and to help address the risk of phoenixing activity.